ARMmbed/mbed-os-5-docs/docs/reference/runtime/Bootstrap.md

 - `main(void)` - Default entry point.
 All the standard application code goes here.
 - `mbed_main(void)` - Executed directly before `main`.
 The user can define this.

 When execution reaches the entry points, a user can expect a fully initialized system that is ready to execute application code.
-The Mbed OS boot sequence consists of four phases, target setup, toolchain setup, starting the RTOS and starting the Mbed application.
+The Mbed OS boot sequence consists of four phases: target setup, toolchain setup, starting the RTOS and starting the Mbed application.
 These phases can be seen below:

 1. Setup target
      - Configure clocks